siddhi-io/www/en/docs/docs/siddhi-as-a-python-library.md

 # Siddhi 4.x as a Python library

-To use Siddhi in Python via PySiddhi and to get a working sample follow the bellow sample:
+To use Siddhi in Python via PySiddhi and to get a working sample follow the below sample:

 ### Step 1: Initialize libraries and imports